Testing Bell inequalities in Higgs boson decays: Conclusion

 Numerical simulations suggest that, provided that experimental resolutions and selection effects can be controlled, then statistically significant violations of the CGLMP inequality might be observable by the LHC experiments using datasets comparable to those already collected.

 ~

-The author is grateful to Claire Gwenlan, Chris Hays, Simon Saunders and to two anonymous referees for their comments on earlier versions of this manuscript.
+The author is grateful to Mateus Ara\'ujo, Claire Gwenlan, Chris Hays, Simon Saunders and to two anonymous referees for their comments on earlier versions of this manuscript.
 The author is funded through STFC grants ST/R002444/1 and ST/S000933/1.